Attaching Scripts

 // trigger the event

-fn send_event(mut writer: EventWriter<ScriptCallbackEvent>) {
+fn send_event(mut writer: EventWriter<ScriptCallbackEvent>, mut allocator: ResMut<AppReflectAllocator>) {

 writer.send(ScriptCallbackEvent::new_for_all(